littlebizzy/slickstack/readme.md

 > SlickStack is a free LEMP stack automation script written in Bash designed to enhance and simplify WordPress provisioning, performance, and security.

 &#10142; No email please!
-Post all questions &amp; comments in our free [Facebook group](https://www.facebook.com/groups/littlebizzy/).
+See the SlickStack public mirrors directory: **http://mirrors.slickstack.io**

 ## Table Of Contents